Arthurofox/slay-queen/README.md

 ## License

-This project is open-source and free to use under the [MIT License](https://opensource.org/licenses/MIT).
+This project is open-source and free to use under the [MIT License](https://opensource.org/licenses/MIT).# slay-queen